A report on Oriented to Love from Kristyn Komarnicki, program director

 Hope, love, and unity amidst difference and disagreement—these are the lofty goals of Oriented to Love—goals that are realized at each and every dialogue we've done since 2011.

 Does hearing that inspire hope in your heart?
 If so, we invite you to give generously and partner with us in creating more opportunities for believers to experience this.
 Simply put, we want you to help us build more hope for the church.

 Hurt and Hope: Becoming Mature in Christ

-I wish I could show you photographs of all our beautiful alumni, but I can’t.
-Unless an individual chooses to talk about his or her own participation, the whole process is confidential,* as not all are ready for their family, church, or workplace to know that they are stepping into dialogue with “the other.”
+I wish I could show you photographs of all our beautiful alumni, but I can't.
+Unless an individual chooses to talk about his or her own participation, the whole process is confidential,* as not all are ready for their family, church, or workplace to know that they are stepping into dialogue with "the other."
 Some are conservative pastors who long to understand and reach out to sexual minorities.
-Some are gay, transgender, or intersex folks who fear being disowned by their family or church should their sexual identity become known.
+Some are gay, transgender, or intersex folks who fear being deeply misunderstood or even disowned by their family or church should their sexual identity become known.
 Others are parents fighting for the mental health of their teenage and young adult children.
-Still others are sexual minorities who have left the church (but not their faith) and are highly suspicious of church folks who symbolize for them the painful rejection they experienced in their childhood faith community.
+Still others are sexual or gender minorities who have left the church (but not their faith) and are highly suspicious of church folks who symbolize for them the painful rejection they experienced in their childhood faith community.

 Once a safe space is created and some initial trust is built, these diverse followers of Jesus are remarkably hungry to connect with, listen to, and be heard by one another.
 This is sacred, Holy Spirit-led work, and I feel so grateful that God has called me to it.
 Time and again I see the Spirit bring about courageous vulnerability and genuine connection among participants.